midtown-ai/www/includes/glossary/a.md

 [Apriori Algorithm]: a.md#apriori-algorithm
 [Apriori]: a.md#apriori-algorithm
 [Arc Institute]: a.md#arc-institute
-[Arcade Learning Environment]: a.md#arcade-learning-environment
+[Arcade Learning Environment (ALE)]: a.md#arcade-learning-environment-ale
-[ALE]: a.md#arcade-learning-environment
+[ALE]: a.md#arcade-learning-environment-ale
-[Area Under The Receiver Operating Characteristic Curve]: a.md#area-under-the-receiver-operating-characteristic-curve
+[Area Under The Receiver Operating Characteristic (AUROC) Curve]: a.md#area-under-the-receiver-operating-characteristic-auroc-curve
-[AUROC Curve]: a.md#area-under-the-receiver-operating-characteristic-curve
+[AUROC Curve]: a.md#area-under-the-receiver-operating-characteristic-auroc-curve
-[AUC]: a.md#area-under-the-receiver-operating-characteristic-curve
+[AUC]: a.md#area-under-the-receiver-operating-characteristic-auroc-curve
 [Argmax Function]: a.md#argmax-function
 [Argmax]: a.md#argmax-function
 [Argmin Function]: a.md#argmin-function